andre-ls/dactory/Field_Specifications/Shield_Colors/Color_Id.md

 - Field Name: Color ID
 - Parent Table: Shield Colors
 - Shared By: Guitar Models
-- Description: An Numeric Code to Uniquely identify every Guitar Shield Color use in the Factory.
+- Description: An Numeric Code to Uniquely identify every Guitar Shield Color used in the Factory.

 ## Physical Elements